pgpointcloud/pointcloud/README.md

 - **pre_sql**: Before the pipeline runs, read and execute this SQL file or command [Optional]
 - **post_sql**: After the pipeline runs, read and execute this SQL file or command [Optional]

-The PDAL **drivers.pgpointcloud.reader** for PostgreSQL Pointcloud takes the following options:
+The PDAL [readers.pgpointcloud](http://www.pdal.io/stages/readers.pgpointcloud.html) for PostgreSQL Pointcloud takes the following options:

 - **connection**: The PostgreSQL database connection string.
 E.g. `host=localhost user=username password=pw db=dbname port=5432`
 - **table**: The database table to read the patches from.